AI & Agents

 OpenClaw Integration for Zero-Config Setup

 If you use OpenClaw to orchestrate AI workflows, connecting to Fastio requires little configuration.
 The integration is available as a native ClawHub skill.
-It allows any LLM (including GPT-multiple, Claude, or local models) to manage files through natural language commands.
+It allows any LLM (including GPT models, Claude, or local models) to manage files through natural language commands.

 Developers can install the integration by running clawhub install dbalve/fast-io in their OpenClaw environment.
 This command provisions multiple specialized agent tools that handle API authentication, streaming, and workspace management.
 For teams prioritizing fast deployment over custom application code, the OpenClaw path offers a simple way to connect Fastio workspaces.